 Here’s my suggestion.
 Spend five minutes a day (everyone has five minutes), in segments of a minute apiece, noticing where you are.
 Just that much.
 You didn’t float to your desk, you didn’t get beamed from your bedroom to your kitchen.
 Your foot touches the floor step-step-step on your way, you pass other objects, you hear a panoply of hums, noises, clatter.
 Did you see what you were looking at?
 Listen to what you were hearing?
 Are you here?
 Or are you rummaging around the attic of your mind?

 A breath, when you are noticing it, takes eons to fill your chest and leave it.
 When you become aware of the sound of the wind, the blare of a horn, the click of a computer key, you can’t help being aware of the life force that expresses itself through this fragile body.
 And while immortality is not an option (I’m talking to you, Walt), when you fully drop into what you see or feel in your body, time falls away because it has no relevance.
 You cannot help but open to what gives it relevance: eternity itself—4.6 billion years of stardust.
 And we have it because we are it.

 Reprinted with permission.

-Geneen Roth is the author of ten books, including the New York Times bestsellers When Food Is Love, Lost and Found, and Women Food and God, as well as The Craggy Hole in My Heart and the Cat Who Fixed It.
-She has been speaking, teaching workshops, and offering retreats for more than thirty years and has appeared on numerous national shows, including The Oprah Winfrey Show, 20/20, the Today show, Good Morning America, and The View.
+Geneen Roth is the author of 10 books, including her newest This Messy Magnificent Life, and the New York Times bestsellers When Food Is Love, Lost and Found, and Women Food and God.
+She has been speaking to groups, teaching workshops, and offering retreats for more than 30 years and has appeared on numerous national television shows, including The Oprah Winfrey Show, 20/20, the Today show, Good Morning America, and The View.
 She lives in Northern California with charms of hummingbirds; her husband, Matt; and Izzy, the fabulous, eating-disordered dog.